How YOU can Cut the Cost of quality Percussion mallets down to just a few dollars.

 I hit the library and spent hours researching everything I could find on making mallets - it amounted to very little indeed, and I still wasn't much wiser.

 I looked hard at the windings on my own mallets, and tried to work out how it was done - without much success.
-I also knew that different mallets had different centers under the windings, but I didn't know much about that either.
+I also knew that different mallets had different cores under the windings, but I didn't know much about that either.

 About then I had a breakthrough.